jwoytowicz/dynamic_greenhouse_gas_budget/README.md

-Here you can find additional calculations for the paper "Determination of a dynamic top-down greenhouse gas budget for buildings in Germany".
+Here you can find additional calculations for the paper "Determination of a dynamic top-down greenhouse gas budget for buildings in Germany" from Woytowicz J, Stöckle L, Präger L & Lang W (2025).

 The calculations are done with python and different libraries.
 Germany is used as a case study.